MGhaith/Node.js-Service-Deployment/README.md

     ```
 2. Check the Actions tab in your repository to monitor the deployment progress.

+### Infrastructure Destruction
+To destroy the infrastructure created by this project, follow these steps:
+1. Navigate to the project directory.
+2. Ensure you have Terraform installed and configured with AWS credentials.
+3. Run the following command to destroy the resources:
+    ```
+    cd terraform
+    terraform destroy
+    ```
+3. Enter you public key content from `~/.ssh/id_rsa.pub` and confirm the destruction when prompted.

 ## Github Actions Workflow

 The GitHub Actions workflow (`deploy_service.yml`) automates the deployment process through three main jobs: